-Q. My card is not on your list of supported hardware.
+Q3.
+My card is not on your list of supported hardware.
 What are my options?

 A. On Windows: Our hardware compatibility list includes only those cards that we've tested ourselves in our test lab.
 There are other cards that may be compatible with TamoGraph.
 The best way to find out if your card is compatible is downloading our Adapter Test Utility and running it on your computer.
 If a compatible adapter is installed, the utility will display its name.
 Before running our test utility, make sure that you use the latest driver supplied by your computer or adapter vendor.
-Visit their Web site to download and install the latest driver version.
+Visit their website to download and install the latest driver version.
 This is important, because the results of the test depend on the driver that is used.
 The newer the driver, the better the chances that it will work with TamoGraph.
 Finally, you may want to buy a compatible card, as they are not terribly expensive these days.
 Or simply order a boxed version from us; it comes with a compatible USB adapter.
-On macOS: TamoGraph works with the integrated Wi-Fi adapter built into your MacBook.
-It neither requires nor supports external USB adapters.
+On macOS: TamoGraph works with the integrated Wi-Fi adapter built into your MacBook, so you may need an external USB adapter only if you want to conduct a simultaneous passive + active survey.
+The list of compatible USB adapters can be found on the TamoGraph macOS download page; anything that is not listed is not supported.

-Q. Why is the left panel that is supposed to display the list of access points empty?
+Q4.
+Why is the left panel that is supposed to display the list of access points empty?